Cam has kept gerbils for several years and likes to supplement her pets' diets with the occasional healthy treat.

-It is normal and natural for gerbils to start moving and run around when being held, they are excited... this doesn't always mean they are trying to get away.
-If they don't move, if your gerbil sits perfectly still or lies down they are most likely either depressed or sick.
-Sickness could include symptoms like:
+It is normal and natural for gerbils to start moving and run around when being held.
+They are excited; this doesn't always mean they are trying to get away.
+If they don't move—if your gerbil sits perfectly still or lies down—they are most likely either depressed or sick.

 - Excessive sneezing

 - Loss of weight

 - Bare patches where there should be fur